 E-scooters in Rome can only be rented using the specific app for that particular brand of scooter.

-Expand the particular operator to reveal the websites and apps to rent the e-scooter.
+Click on the individual operator to reveal the websites and apps to rent the e-scooter.

 2. Register with the e-scooter app